-B12 deficiency occurs much more frequently than generally assumed.
+A B12 deficiency occurs much more frequently than generally assumed.
 People often mistakenly think that a deficiency only occurs in sufferers of pernicious anemia or strict vegetarians.
-There are, however, many more factors that can cause a deficiency.
-Then there is also the widely held misconception that a B12 deficiency is alway associated with anemia, which often causes doctors to miss the right diagnosis.
+There are, however, many more causes of a deficiency.
+There is also the widely held misconception that a B12 deficiency is always associated with anemia, which often causes doctors to miss the diagnosis.

-In the international and scientific literature a deficiency is defined by a total serum value of < 148 pmol/L and a marginal status exists when this value is < 221 pmol/L. The marginal status too can prove to be problematic.
+In international scientific literature a deficiency is defined by a total serum value of < 148 pmol/L and a marginal status exists when this value is < 221 pmol/L. The marginal status too can prove to be problematic to diagnose.

 A blood value of < 148 pmol/L (deficient):

 20-39 years old: less than or equal to 3%

 > 60 years and older: more than 20%

 The Framingham Offspring Study, a large ongoing study in the United States of 5135 persons, produced the following figures: